Vine weevil

 There are 25 other species of weevil closely related to vine weevil, such as the privet weevil Otiorhynchus crataegi and the recently arrived O. armadillo.
 The adults of these other species cause similar damage but in gardens are usually less problematic as larvae.
 Unlike the vine weevil several of these other species have males and females and reproduce sexually.

 Vine weevil is a very widespread insect in Britain.
-Gardeners with vine weevil should keep up their guard because stopping control measures after the apparent disappearance of the weevil can allow numbers to build up again.
+Gardeners with vine weevil should keep up their guard because after the apparent disappearance of the weevil numbers can build up again, which can be problematic when susceptible plants are being grown.

-• Trap adults with sticky barriers placed around pots or on greenhouse staging
+- In greenhouses trap adults with sticky barriers placed around pots or on staging

-• Remove as many larvae as possible from compost
+- Repot plants, removing as many larvae as possible from around roots and compost

 Biological control